2018 Festival Calendar

 The Bathing Festival

 It is a holiday of Tibetan, looking forward to a harvest.
 It is usually celebrated when crops are ripe and it will last three to five days.
-People dress up hold colourful flags wit good wishes, carry a ”harvest tower“ built with barley stalks and ears.
+People dress uphold colorful flags with good wishes, carry a ”harvest tower“ built with barley stalks and ears.
 They sing and dance, beat drums and walk around the fields.
 On this day, people are also enjoying horse-racing etc… Then they start the intense autumn harvest.

 The Fairy Maiden Festival